CHREC/drseus/README.md

 * PYNQ (Using Integrated JTAG debugger)
 * Simics simulation of P2020RDB
 * Simics simulation of CoreTile Express A9x4 (Only two cores simulated)

+Support for automatially power cycling devices is included using this device: https://dlidirect.com/products/web-power-switch-7

 DrSEUs Terminology: